Family Law Solicitors Guide to Gifted Deposits And How to Protect Them

 What can I do about coercive behaviour in my relationship?

-If you are being subjected to coercion and control in your relationship then you can:
+If you are being subjected to coercion and control in your relationship, you can:

-Try and get your partner to see his/her behaviour for what it is.
+Try to get your partner to see their behaviour for what it is and to change.
 This may involve counselling to get to the root cause of the coercive behaviour.
-In some family situations the nature of the coercive control is such that it is not safe or healthy for you to stay in the relationship and so counselling and trying to stay together may not be a realistic option as you need to leave the family home and separate permanently
+In some family situations, the nature of the coercive control is such that it is not safe or healthy for you to stay in the relationship.
+Counselling and trying to stay together may not be a realistic option, as you need to leave the family home and separate permanently.

 Separate and start injunction proceedings.
-An injunction order is made by the family court.
+The family court makes an injunction order.
 The court can either make a non-molestation or an occupation order to protect you and your children

 Make a complaint to the police.
-The Serious Crime Act 2015 created a new criminal offence of controlling or coercive behaviour in intimate or familial relationship’.
-If your partner is found guilty then in a serious case of coercive behaviour they could be sent to prison for up to five years.
+The Serious Crime Act 2015 created a new criminal offence of controlling or coercive behaviour in an intimate or familial relationship.
+If your partner is found guilty, then in a serious case of coercive behaviour, they could be sent to prison for up to five years.

 What is a non-molestation order?